 Adjust flavor and serve

 To the strained tea, add the lemon juice and sweetener to taste.
-Serve right away while still warm or let it cool down at room temperature and then chill in the fridge to make iced lemongrass tea.
+Serve the fresh lemongrass tea right away while still warm or let it cool down at room temperature and then chill in the fridge to make iced lemongrass tea.

 Variations to the recipe